-We also expect to register shares of Common Stock underlying awards that we have issued, and may in the future issue, under our employee equity incentive plans.
-These shares may be sold freely in the public market upon issuance, subject to existing lock-up agreements and relevant vesting schedules, and applicable securities laws.
+We also have registered on a Form S-8 a total of 9,868,539 shares of Common Stock underlying awards that we have issued, or may in the future issue, under our employee equity incentive plans.
+These shares may be sold freely in the public market upon issuance, or pursuant to the reoffer prospectus in the Form S-8, as applicable, subject to existing lock-up agreements and relevant vesting schedules, and applicable securities laws.